YoungMahesh/YoungMahesh/README.md

 ## Hi, I'm [Mahesh Ghamand !](https://youngmahesh.now.sh) 👋

--  🔭 I’m currently not working in any company.
+-  🔭 I’m currently not working as a ethereum developer.
--  🌱 I’m currently learning JavaScript and Python.
--  💬 We can discuss about ReactJS, NextJS, Python, MongoDB, NodeJS or Web-Development.
+-  💬 We can discuss about ReactJS, NextJS, Solidity, Hardhat.
 -  📫 We can connect each other through: [Gmail](mailto:maheshghamand@gmail.com) or [LinkedIn](https://linkedin.com/in/youngmahesh)

 <br />